Email Source

 Setup Recommendations

-1. Choose the right method: Use MX records for organization-wide capture, Gmail forwarding for individual mailboxes
+2. Choose the right method: Use MX records for organization-wide capture, Gmail or Outlook forwarding for individual mailboxes.

 Monitoring